cdaein/ssam/README.md

 # Ssam

-Ssam wraps your HTML5 Canvas sketches and provides helpful features such as animation props and file exports.
+Ssam (쌈 as in [Korean dish](https://en.wikipedia.org/wiki/Ssam)) wraps your HTML5 Canvas sketches and provides helpful features such as animation props and file exports.
 It is inspired by [`canvas-sketch`](https://github.com/mattdesl/canvas-sketch/).

 > ⚠️ This module is in an early stage of development, and there may be unexpected bugs.

 ## Install

 The easiest and quickest way to set up a sketch with Ssam is to use `create-ssam` CLI command.
-You don't need to install anything (except Node.js of course) in advance.
-Simply run the command to set up dependencies and bundler and you can jump straight into creative coding:
+You don't need to install anything (except Node.js) in advance.
+Simply run the command below to set up dependencies and bundler and you can jump straight into creative coding:

 ```sh
 npm create ssam@latest